ThomasWilmes/Programmierprojekt_Frontend/README.md

 --> Caution: Resources must be accessible and available online.
 Otherwise SELECT2 from select2.org will not work!

 --> Note: The index.php is only important for redirect at heroku to index.html

+--> Note: Header image can be easily replaced.
+To do this, exchange a corresponding URL in the CSS in the ".banner --> background-image:" area.